 The holiday season is supposed to be a time of love, light and joy.
 But for most people, it’s also a time of stress.
 88% of Americans are stressed out by the holidays, and the average couple will have seven (!) arguments around the holiday period.
-It’s not difficult to imagine why mental health at Christmas is challenging for so many people.

 - Extended families gather together, triggering complicated dynamics and relationship issues that might otherwise be dormant.

 - The holidays are expensive.
 The costs of entertainment, decorations, travel, and gifts put a strain on finances for many families.

 - There are the added pressures of cooking, cleaning, hosting, and preparing – all of which break up the usual routine and make life busier and more demanding.